SEO

 Right: How to Optimize Your Site for SEO

-Mistake #2: Lowercase Acronyms
+Mistake #2: Lowercase acronyms

 Wrong: The Ultimate Guide to seo and ppc Advertising